zapodeanu/Verify_Duplicate_IPv4_Addresses/README.md

 ## Installation
-requirements.txt provides the list of Python libraries needed.
+The requirements.txt provides the list of Python libraries needed.
 The script has been tested on Cisco DNA Center version 1.2.10.